Performance Review Form

 What is a performance review form?

 A performance review form is the structured document used to evaluate an employee's contributions, skills, and development over a defined period — typically a quarter, half, or full year.
-It captures goals achieved, ratings on core competencies, strengths, growth areas, manager comments, and an employee self-assessment, and it closes with signatures from both sides.
+It captures goals achieved, ratings on core competencies, strengths, growth areas, manager comments, an employee self-assessment, and manager signature.
 Done well, it's the bridge between a year of work and a meaningful conversation about what comes next.

 Traditionally, performance reviews lived in shared Google Docs, Notion pages, or templates emailed once a year and immediately abandoned.
 Each manager wrote their reviews differently, used different rating scales, and stored them in different folders.
 The result was a process that made nobody happy: HR couldn't compare ratings across teams, employees received feedback that varied wildly in depth and style, and everyone dreaded the cycle.
 Modern review processes fix this by standardizing the structure without crushing the manager's voice.

-A well-designed performance review form has three jobs: standardize the structure across the whole company, keep the conversation focused on outcomes and growth (not just ratings), and create a defensible record that both parties acknowledged.
-This Poper template handles all three.
-It ships with 13 fields built around the dimensions most companies care about, includes an employee self-assessment so the conversation starts from a shared place, and closes with dual signatures and a timestamped audit trail.
+A well-designed performance review form has three jobs: standardize the structure across the whole company, keep the conversation focused on outcomes and growth, and keep a clear submitted record.
+This Poper template ships with 13 fields built around common review dimensions and includes an employee self-assessment so the conversation starts from a shared place.

 You can use this template as-is for annual reviews, quarterly check-ins, mid-year reviews, probationary reviews, 360 peer feedback, promotion assessments, and remote team performance tracking — or use the drag-and-drop builder to swap in your own competency framework, rating scale, and review philosophy.
-The form is fully brandable, works on mobile, and integrates with Lattice, BambooHR, Culture Amp, 15Five, and 96+ other tools.
+The form is fully brandable, works on mobile, and can pass submissions to downstream workflows through Google Sheets, Slack, webhooks, Zapier, or Make.

 For You